United-Sapiens/.github/profile/README.md

 <p align="justify">The <b>United Nations</b> still has a wide spectrum of problems to solve.
 In my opinion, the large number of deaths resulting from the ongoing wars and the constant influx of refugees make the following goals a priority:</p>

-- Eliminate the veto power of the five permanent members (China, United States, France, United Kingdom, Russia) in the United Nations Security Council;
+- Eliminate the veto power of the five permanent members (China, United States, France, United Kingdom, Russia) in the <b>United Nations Security Council</b>;
-- Make the Security Council the only official military alliance, for the benefit of the member countries of the United Nations;
+- Make the <b>Security Council</b> the only official military alliance, for the benefit of the member countries of the <b>United Nations</b>;
 - Terminate all current military alliances (e.g., NATO);
 - Stop all the ongoing armed conflicts that are taking place around the world;
 - Dissolve existing dictatorial regimes and restore democracy in these nations;
-- Incorporate the Universal Declaration of Human Rights into the constitutions of all member countries of the United Nations.
+- Incorporate the <b>Universal Declaration of Human Rights</b> into the constitutions of all member countries of the <b>United Nations</b>.

 <p align="justify">As you can see, there is a lot to be done to make the world a better place.
 Anyone can contribute in any way they can.
 You can also contribute if you are interested.
 Join the conversation on any of the social networks below.
 Your comments and suggestions are always welcome.</p>